Fisherman166/ECE571_PDP8_Simulator/README.txt

 **NOTE: For some reason the simulation version of the SystemVerilog and the C version golden model don't work very well on the veloce workstation.
 Running these builds on eve.ece.pdx.edu works much better.
+On Veloce, the C version seg faults, and the SystemVerilog compile requires you to manually run 'vlib work'.
+I'm not sure why this is.

 /******************************************************************************
 ** SIMULATION BUILD AND RUN FLOW